matthieugomez/tidy/README.md

 	```

 ## References
-This package is a basic implement of the [tidyr package](https://github.com/hadley/tidyr) in R.
+This package is a basic implementation of the [tidyr package](https://github.com/hadley/tidyr) in R.